 Working with agents doesn't feel like flow

-A colleague asked me a deceptively simple question recently: what are you feeling when you use agents?
+A colleague asked me a deceptively simple question recently—what does it feel like when you are working with agents?
 I hadn't really thought about it before; actually I hadn’t thought about it all.
 But I knew one answer immediately: not flow.
 Not once had I ever entered flow, using agents or AI for that matter.

-That question stuck with me for days.
-I started paying closer attention while working, trying to notice the texture of the experience rather than just the output.
-And the best description I've found is this: working with agents feels much less like classic deep work, and much more like playing a game.
-Not to say the work is frivolous—it's more because it feels like there's a loop.
+That question stuck with me.
+I started paying closer attention while working, trying to notice the texture of the experience rather than just the output and taksks.
+And the best articulation I have so far is this: working with agents feels much less like classic deep work, and much more like playing a game.
+Not to say the work is frivolous—it's just because it feels like I’m in a game loop.

-That difference is starting to change how I think about good software work.
-For most of my working career, I absorbed the usual assumptions: protect large blocks of uninterrupted time, push meetings to the boundaries of the day, optimize for deep work, aim for maker’s schedule, get into flow.
-And those ideas still make sense for many kinds of work and I still think of them as the right defaults.
+That difference is starting to change how I think about approaching software as much as using agents themselves.
+For most of my working career, I’ve internalised the usual assumptions: aim for a maker’s schedule, push meetings to the boundaries of the day, protect large blocks of uninterrupted time, optimize for deep work, try to keep the whole system in my head, get into flow.
+And those ideas still make sense for many kinds of work and I still think of them as the right defaults, they’re so ingrained.
 But agentic work seems to reward something else in my brain: sustained engagement with a feedback loop.
-In that mode, I care much less about securing empty swathes of time.
-Outcomes don’t always seem to improve in proportion to uninterrupted duration.
+In this mode, outcomes don’t seem to improve in proportion to uninterrupted duration, and I care much less about securing empty swathes of time.
 What matters more is staying mentally present inside the loop: noticing, judging, redirecting, knowing when to push, when to pause, and when to restart the run.

-After deep work, I usually feel the tiredness of having held a line of thought together for a long time.
-After working with agents, the tiredness feels more like the aftermath, again, of sustained play or competition.
+After a stint of deep work, I usually feel the tiredness of having held a line of thought together for a long time via concentration.
+After a stint with agents, the tiredness feels more like the aftermath, again, of sustained play or competition.
 The accumulation of lots of small judgments, many state updates, repeated course corrections, constant low-level vigilance.
-It's neither better or worse, just different.
-And tiredness is different too: more like a workout.
+It's neither better or worse, just different, more like a workout.
 Last of all, working with agents feels like… fun.
 Flow is not fun, it’s immensely rewarding yes, but not fun.

-This isn’t meant to be a universal notion of how everyone experiences agentic work and I don't want to overclaim on any of this..
+This isn’t meant to be a universal notion of how everyone experiences agentic work and I don't want to overclaim on any of this; it’s far from a given I can self-observe effectively.
 But I think subjective reports can be interesting, because new tools do not just change what we can do, they change the felt shape of the work itself.
-And so for me, working with agents doesn't feel like flow, it feels like entering a demanding but rewarding game loop.

 Next